deralex1985/ase_coaching_gilded_rose_kata/Java-Spock/Refactoring_Agenda.md

     - Items have a fucntion where we can check if it can be sold
   - Values are updated every day
   - Various Items implement the Quality over Time function differently, but always in relation to a default

+### Details on quality over Time for different items
+- Default product:
+  - Once the sell by date has passed, Quality degrades twice as fast
+  - The Quality of an item is never negative
+  - The Quality of an item is never more than 50
+- "Aged Brie":
+  -  increases in Quality the older it gets
+- "Sulfuras":
+  - never has to be sold
+  - does not decreases in Quality
+- "Backstage passes":
+  - increases in Quality the older it gets (just like Brie)
+  - Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but
+  - Quality drops to 0 after the concert

   **Class Item is not to be touched!**